-Prerequisite(s): BC high school Mathematics 12, or Pre-Calculus 12, or MATH 105, or the equivalent. .
-(3-1-0 or 0-0-0) CMPT 166 Introduction to Computing Science and Programming II (3 sem. hrs.)
+Prerequisite(s): BC high school Mathematics 12, or Pre-Calculus 12, or MATH 105, or the equivalent.
+(3-1-0) CMPT 166 Introduction to Computing Science and Programming II (3 sem. hrs.)
 A rigorous introduction to computing science and computer programming.
-Students will learn indepth programming concepts by seeing how object oriented (OO) concepts are employed in the design and writing of code in a variety of notations.
+Students will learn in-depth programming concepts by seeing how object oriented (OO) concepts are employed in the design and writing of code in a variety of notations.
 The emphasis is on the theory of OO programming and design of solutions, as well as implementation using an OO language such as Java or C++.
 Prerequisite(s): CMPT 140 with a minimum grade of C+.
-(0-0; 3-3) CMPT 200 Computing Projects (1-3 sem. hrs.)
-In this course, students choose to work on a particular computing project.
-Possible projects include: a second or third computer language, computer applications in the arts and sciences, ethical issues, computer security, networking, or a major software project.
-Enrolment is strictly limited, and instructor's consent is required.
-NB: Not offered every year.
-See coordinator of academic computing for permission to take this course.
-Prerequisite(s): CMPT 166.
-(3-3 or 3-3) CMPT 211 Web Technologies I (3 sem. hrs.)
+(3-3) CMPT 211 Web Technologies I (3 sem. hrs.)
 An introduction to web application development using current web technologies, best practices, and standards.
 The modern web application framework will be studied.
-NB: Not offered every year.
-See department chair.
 Prerequisite(s): CMPT 166.
 (3-3 or 3-3) CMPT 231 Data Structures and Algorithms (3 sem. hrs.)
 Basic organization of programs, optimizing program structure, modularization, data structures, search and sorting algorithms, handling large data sets, analysis of algorithms.
 Prerequisite(s): CMPT 150 and 166.
-(3-3 or 3-3) CMPT 242 Computing Machine Organization (3 sem. hrs.)
+(3-3) CMPT 242 Computing Machine Organization (3 sem. hrs.)
 An introduction to assembly language, machine architecture, low-level components of the operating system, and other low-level issues.
-NB: Not offered every year.
-See department chair.
 Prerequisite(s): CMPT 140 or equivalent.
-(3-3 or 3-3) CMPT 325 Computer Networking (3 sem. hrs.)
+(3-3) CMPT 325 Computer Networking (3 sem. hrs.)
 This course looks at network protocols, network operating systems, and the construction and maintenance of server sites.
-NB: Not offered every year.
-See department chair.
 Prerequisite(s): CMPT 150, 231 and MATH 123.
-(3-0-3 or 3-0-3) CMPT 330 Numerical Analysis (4 sem. hrs.)
+(3-0-3) CMPT 330 Numerical Analysis (4 sem. hrs.)
 Numerical techniques for solving problems in applied mathematics.
 Error analysis, roots of equations, interpolation, numerical differentiation and integration, ordinary differential equations, matrix methods are considered.
-NB: Not offered every year.
-See department chair.
 Cross-listed: MATH 330.

 Prerequisite(s): MATH 223, 250; CMPT 140; or equivalent.
-(4-0 or 4-0) CMPT 334 Principles of Operating Systems (3 sem. hrs.)
+(4-0) CMPT 334 Principles of Operating Systems (3 sem. hrs.)
 Operating system and control software at a low level, memory management, processor management, storage management, and system architecture are among the topics considered.
-NB: Not offered every year.
-See department Prerequisite(s): CMPT 150 and 231.
-(3-0-3 or 3-0-3) CMPT 339 Introduction to Database Management Systems (3 sem. hrs.)
+Prerequisite(s): CMPT 150 and 231.
+(3-0-3) CMPT 339 Introduction to Database Management Systems (3 sem. hrs.)
 An introduction to database management systems, overviewing issues related to the design, organization, and management of databases.
 Topics include logical database design, entity relationship (ER) models, and formal relational query languages such as the Structured Query Language (SQL).
-NB: Not offered every year.
-See department chair.
 Prerequisite(s): CMPT 166, 231.
-(3-2 or 3-2) CMPT 340 Discrete Structures and Computing (3 sem. hrs.)
+(3-2) CMPT 340 Discrete Structures and Computing (3 sem. hrs.)
 This is a second course in the topics of pure mathematics, particularly those most commonly used in the study of computing science and related applications.
 It includes proof techniques, models of computation, formal languages, analysis of algorithms, trees and advanced general graph theory with applications, finite state and automata theory, encryption, and an elementary introduction to mathematical structures such as groups, rings, and fields.
-NB: Not offered every year.
-See department chair.
 Cross-listed: MATH 340.